donbowman/kde-auto-rotate/README.md

 # kde-auto-rotate

+** NOTE **
+I no longer use a convertible, so i have not updated this.
+It does still work for many people, so feel free to try.
+If someone wants to fork and maintain, I'm certainly not going to stop you :)
+** END NOTE **

 This script allows a convertible tablet to work with KDE for auto-rotation.
 It causes all pointers to also rotate orientation.